dantasse/ssuiweb2014/p3/project3.md

 - updateState(input\_event, input\_type): Updates the current state given input, using the state machine table

-Fields:
+Fields: (it will probably be helpful to have these, but you can implement the internals of your state machine however you want.)

-- stateTable: The table the describes the finite state machine. currentState: The current state of the state machine.
+- stateTable: The table the describes the finite state machine.
+This can be in whatever format you want.
+- currentState: The current state of the state machine.

 ### State Machine Input Events
 Your state machine will need to translate raw input events into strings like "mousedown", "mouseup" for interpretation by the state machine.
 Your statemachine must respond to the following events: